18 Top-Rated Tourist Attractions in Seville

 Updated Dec 24, 2023

-Author Michael Law spent a week soaking up the sights of Seville in the fall of 2022.
+Author Michael Law spent a week soaking up the sights of Seville.

 From the minute you step foot on the quaint cobblestone lanes and stroll the palm-lined promenades of Seville, you'll be enchanted.
 Elegant edifices, old-fashioned street lamps, and horse-drawn carriages create a magical ambience, and the sights are as stunning as the famous flamenco performances and flamboyant festivals.